 It didn’t take long for our cool morning walk to turn into a scorching trek across the sun–beaten savanna.
 Barefoot and standing no more than five feet tall, the Old Man was remarkably fit.
 His hair was mostly grey and his leathery skin exhibited scratches and scars acquired through years of battle with the desert.
 As we walked, he identified several of the nearly 100 species of edible plants, nuts, fruits, and tubers that were the staple foods of his ancestors.

-DRESSED IN AN ANIMAL-SKIN LOINCLOTH, carrying a bow and quiver of arrows the Old Man was in fact leading our small group on what the tourist program described as a “Hunting Trip.”
+Dressed in an animal loin cloth, carrying a bow and quiver of arrows the Old Man was in fact leading our small group on what the tourist program described as a “Hunting Trip.”
 Presented as a full day of walking in the wild trying to catch warthog, kudu, springhare, or “what ever might be so careless to cross our way,” it was one of eight experiences available to visitors at the Living Hunter’s Museum of the Ju/’hoan San in the Nyae Nyae Conservancy.

 As we stopped for a short break from the mid-day sun and warm Kalahari wind, it was becoming apparent that our bush experience would be more about tracking than actually hunting.
 “There are not as many animals anymore,” noted our young guide.
 Resting under a large baobab tree, this realisation brought an end to the hunt and gave us a chance to ask the Old Man about his life in the Kalahari and what modern San refer to as the “Old Way.”